-If your passport is lost or stolen overseas, you can report it online or by contacting us.
+If your passport is lost or stolen overseas, you can report it by contacting us.
 To replace your passport, you will need to apply for a new passport (adult) or apply for a new passport (child), provide details of the lost or stolen passport, provide a police report, attend an interview, prove your citizenship, and pay the application fee.

 If you need to travel soon after you’ve lost your passport, you can be issued with a limited validity emergency passport (under very limited circumstances), which will help you get on a plane home or to your next destination.
 However, this passport is only valid for up to 12 months and its use may be restricted in many countries.
 If you don’t need to travel imminently, a full validity passport is a better option.
 In all cases, you will need to attend an interview with a consular officer or Embassy representative.